GRZ4NA/EasyDiscordBot/README.md

 bot.addCommand(name, description, permissions, callFunction, keywords, usage, hidden);
 ```
 Arguments
+- name
-- name - string - command name (It's being used to start the command)
+    + string - your command name that will be used to trigger the command
+    + array (string)
+        * first element is the command name
+        * other elements are aliases that can also be used to trigger the command
 - description - string - command description that will appear in the help message
 - permissions - object or null - command usage permissions
 - callFunction - function - being called when using a command (first argument is a message object)